mehdiDagdoug/mehdiDagdoug.github.io/_pages/about.md

 ## Teaching

 I am currently teaching MATH 533 (Linear regression and analysis of variance) and MATH 525 (Sampling Theory and Applications) at McGill University.
-For details, including the course material, please see the McGill myCourses website.
+For course materials and further details, please visit the McGill myCourses website.

-For more details about teaching, including my previous teaching experience, please see the [Teaching](https://mehdidagdoug.github.io/teaching/) page.
+For more information about my teaching, including my previous teaching experience, please visit the [Teaching](https://mehdidagdoug.github.io/teaching/) page.

 ## Awards and distinctions

-In 2022, I had the honor of being named Laureate of the first edition of the Jean-Claude Deville Prize of the French Statistical Society.
-See the Jean-Claude Deville prize [webpage](https://www.sfds.asso.fr/fr/enquetes_modeles_et_applications/groupe_enquetes_modeles_et_applications/683-bourses_et_prix/) for details.
+In 2022, I had the honor of being named the laureate of the inaugural Jean-Claude Deville Prize awarded by the French Statistical Society.
+For more information, please visit the prize's [webpage](https://www.sfds.asso.fr/fr/enquetes_modeles_et_applications/groupe_enquetes_modeles_et_applications/683-bourses_et_prix/).

 ## Grants and funding
-I am currently supported by grants from NSERC (Discovery Grants) and Mitacs (Accelerate Proposal).
+My current research is supported by grants from NSERC (Discovery Grant) and Mitacs (Accelerate Proposal).

-During my Ph.D., my research was supported by grants from the region of Franche-Comté and [Médiamétrie](https://www.mediametrie.fr/en), the French audience measurement company for TV, radio, and internet.
+During my Ph.D., my work was funded by the Region of Franche-Comté and [Médiamétrie](https://www.mediametrie.fr/en),the French company specializing in audience measurement for television, radio, and the internet.

 ## Curriculum vitæ
-An English version of my curriculum vitæ can be found [here](http://mehdiDagdoug.github.io/files/CV_Dagdoug.pdf).
+An English version of my curriculum vitæ is available [here](http://mehdiDagdoug.github.io/files/CV_Dagdoug.pdf).